paramsaini/Job-Search-Agent/README.md

 Violation of these terms may result in termination of rights and pursuit of legal remedies under applicable law.

+Internal use by companies, startups, or organizations is considered commercial use, even if no revenue is generated.

 For commercial licensing inquiries, contact the author.

 © 2026 Paramjeet Singh Saini.
 All rights reserved.